GaryYufei/AlignLLMHumanSurvey/README.md

 - Challenges and Applications of Large Language Models [[Paper]](https://arxiv.org/abs/2307.10169)
 - Harnessing the Power of LLMs in Practice: A Survey on ChatGPT and Beyond [[Paper]](https://arxiv.org/abs/2304.13712)
 - Domain Specialization as the Key to Make Large Language Models Disruptive: A Comprehensive Survey [[Paper]](https://arxiv.org/abs/2305.18703)
+- A Survey of Safety and Trustworthiness of Large Language Models through the Lens of Verification and Validation [[Paper]](https://arxiv.org/abs/2305.11391)

 ## Alignment Data
 ### Instructions From Human